 Program: Interdisciplinary Studies (BA)

-- to develop problem-solving skills for life-long learning
+5. To develop problem-solving and life-long learning skills

 2) Your program's SLOs are published as follows.
 Please update as needed.